jimthoburn/picture-gallery/README.markdown

 You can remix this project on Glitch 🎏
 https://glitch.com/edit/#!/picture-gallery

-### Generating images and albums
+### Automatically creating and publishing albums

-If you have a lot of images, you can run the project locally and automatically generate data for the albums.
+If you have a lot of images, you can automatically generate different image sizes and data for your albums and then publish them as a static web site.

 Here are the basic steps: